Study Leave A-Z

 Doctors on an OOPT will only be approved and funded where there is clear evidence linking the application to the specific curriculum requirement for the doctor’s individual specialty.

 Doctors can apply for study leave funding while on Parental Leave.
 However, any activities would need to be applied for in advance and agreed with the Educational Supervisor, and any use of KiT days would also need to be agreed with the Trust in advance.
 Doctors are unable to apply retrospectively for study leave funding or KiT days.
-The Doctor would need to refer to the generic study leave guidance for more information, including approvals required, but note that TPD approval may be accepted in lieu of Educational Supervisor approval where appropriate.
+The Doctor would need to refer to the rest of our generic study leave guidance for more information, including approvals required, but note that TPD approval may be accepted in lieu of Educational Supervisor approval where appropriate.

 Doctors in their Period of Grace are not eligible for study leave funding.
 Once training has been completed any further professional development, skill, or knowledge acquisition during this period of time should be considered as continuous professional development (CPD).